dalishi/DesaySV-DL/README.md

 1. Install from tarball

 NOTE: If you install cuDNN from tarball, you need to add the destination directores (e.g. `/usr/local/cuda/lib64`) into `$LD_LIBRARY_PATH` in order for other packages to look for the libraries.
+Doing so by adding the following line into your `~/.bashrc`.

 ```shell
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH